Hey there and thanks for visiting my site!!!

-In September of 2016, after tracing my ancestry to the Bamileke, I was given the name "Elong" in a formal ceremony by the Cameroon Royal Council, in Silver Spring, Maryland.
-Elong are affectionate and have a positive, radiant image.
+In Cameroon, 'Elong are affectionate and have a positive, radiant image.
 They are innocent and remain happy even through difficult times.
-They help others.
-I have since legally added Elong to reflect pride in my Cameroonian ancestry.
+They help others.'
+I have hence legally added Elong to reflect pride in my Cameroonian ancestry.